 This bill amends the law regarding postmortem examinations in cases of apparent drug, alcohol, or poison toxicity.
 Specifically, it modifies the conditions under which a county coroner is required to submit a decedent to the State Crime Laboratory for such examinations.
-The previous requirement that a significant interval must have passed while the person was hospitalized has been deleted, allowing for a more straightforward process in determining the need for a postmortem examination.
+The previous requirement that a significant interval must have passed while the person was hospitalized has been deleted, allowing for a more streamlined process in determining the need for a postmortem examination.

 Statutes affected: Old version HB1568 V2 - 2-27-2025 10:41 AM: 12-12-318(a)